antoineMoPa/rust-text-experiments/docs/simple_predictor.md

 - It’s pretty good for such a simple architecture.
 - It’s a classic neural network, no recurring parts, but previous tokens do give some context.
-- I imagine it would be hard to scale to huge context windows because all of the input needs to be provided.
+- I imagine it would be hard to scale to huge context windows because all of the input needs to be provided as an input.
+In modern architectures, the input can be provided sequentially so it does not need to sit in RAM / VRAM.
 - One-hot output encoding might not scale well to big dictionaries.
+Embedded output could be userul?
+Then we could reverse-search the output token using some vector database.
+Though I'm not sure if modern architectures bother doing this.

 **Questions**